harshita-sravani/intrusion-detection-system/README.md

 ## Results
 - Improved recall for attack detection through threshold tuning
+- Achieved reliable classification using a two-stage pipeline
-- Reduced feature space while maintaining model performance
+- Reduced feature space using feature selection while maintaining performance
-- Achieved efficient and interpretable classification
+- Built a more interpretable model using feature importance analysis

+## Sample Output
+- Classifies network traffic as normal or attack
+- Provides probability-based predictions for better decision-making
+- Handles imbalanced data through threshold optimization

+## Pipeline
+Data → Preprocessing → Feature Selection → Model Training → Prediction

 ## How to Run
 pip install -r requirements.txt
 python app.py

 ## Dataset
 UNSW-NB15 dataset is used for training.
-The dataset included here can be replaced with the full dataset if needed.
+The dataset is not included in this repository due to size constraints.
+It can be downloaded separately and placed in the project directory.

 ## Future Improvements
 - Real-time intrusion detection system